 When it comes to parties, Amsterdam really knows how to live it up.
 Come for the dance music mecca and stay on for a sensory treat.

 Image: BIME Live

-This autumn music festival is pushing onto its fourth year, and despite it being a relatively new player in the scene, it’s quickly established itself as a puller of big names.
+This autumn music festival is pushing onto its 7th year, and despite it being a relatively new player in the scene, it’s quickly established itself as a puller of big names.

-2016 will see this music mega event held at the Bilbao Exhibition Centre in Spain.
-You can expect to see big names in the rock, pop and electronic music scenes gracing the stage this year.
-Some highlights include Suede, PJ Harvey and The Divine Comedy.
+2019 will see this music mega event held at the Bilbao Exhibition Centre in Spain.
+You can expect to see big names in the rock, pop and electronic music scenes gracing the stage this year including Kraftwerk 3D, AMAIA, Carolina Durante and Mark Lanegan Band.

 Its sister act, BIME Pro, is a meeting point for the music and tech industries that features international speakers at a three day conference.
 When it comes to BIME, it’s all work and all play.

 3. Transmission | 24 October 2020

 Transmission is much more than just another trance festival - it’s a rite of passage.

 Returning to Prague for another epic night of music, Transmission is a mega trance party and one of the best indoor dance events in the world.